drbean/edit/jeffreykuo/Send_thermal_pad.md

 Thermal conductivity was tested with a thermal conductivity analyzer (Hot Disk TPS 2500S) using the transient plane source method, and following the ISO 22007-2 standard.
-The pads' mechanical properties were determined using a universal tensile tester (Chun Yen Testing Machines, CY-6040A) with weight loading of 500 kg and cross-head speed of 10 mm min^-1^, under the ASTM D412 standard.
+Mechanical properties were determined using a universal tensile tester (Chun Yen Testing Machines, CY-6040A) with weight loading of 500 kg and cross-head speed of 10 mm min^-1^, under the ASTM D412 standard.
 The hardness was measured with a hardness tester